 Mr. Moore moved to Virginia to pursue a Master of Divinity degree through Liberty University and transferred to the USAR serving as a Psychological Operations Officer at Fort Story, VA.

-A Pennsylvania native, Mr. Turner commissioned as a Transportation Officer Through the Reserve Officer Training Corps (ROTC) program at Slippery Rock University and entered active duty in 2008.
+A Pennsylvania native, Mr. Turner commissioned as a Transportation Officer through the Reserve Officer Training Corps (ROTC) program at Slippery Rock University and entered active duty in 2008.
 He holds a Bachelor of Science Degree in Entrepreneurship from Grove City College and a Master of Arts Degree in Emergency and Disaster Relief Management from American Public University.
-During his ten years of active duty service, Mr. Turner held a variety of leadership positions in the Army including Mobility Officer, Platoon Leader, Battalion Logistics Officer, Special Forces Detachment Commander, Special Forces Company Executive Officer, Battle Captain, and Fires Cell Director.
+During his ten years of active duty service, Mr. Turner held a variety of leadership positions in the Army including Mobility Officer, Platoon Leader, Battalion Logistics Officer, Commander, Company Executive Officer, Battle Captain, and Fires Cell Director.

-Mr. Turner initially served in 39th Transportation Battalion, Kaiserslautern, Germany.
-Mr. Turner subsequently attended Special Forces Assessment and Selection where he was chosen to attend the Special Forces Qualification Course.
-Upon completing the Special Forces Qualification course, Mr. Turner was assigned to 5th Special Forces Group (Airborne), Fort Campbell, KY, as a Special Forces Officer.
-Operational Assignments included numerous combat deployments to the Middle East in support of Operation Iraqi Freedom and Operation Inherent Resolve.
+Mr. Turner initially served in the 39th Transportation Battalion, Kaiserslautern, Germany.
+Operational Assignments include numerous combat deployments to the Middle East in support of Operation Iraqi Freedom and Operation Inherent Resolve.

-Mr. Turner's military schools included the Transportation Officer Basic Course, Airborne School, Army Ranger School, Combatives Level I and II, Maneuver Captains' Career Course, the Special Forces Qualification Course, and Special Forces Advanced Urban Combat Course.
-Mr. Turner's awards and decorations include the Bronze Star Medal, Meritorious Service Medal, and the Joint Service Achievement Medal, among others.
-He has been awarded the Special Forces Tab, Ranger Tab, Combat Infantryman's Badge, Parachutist Badge, and Canadian Parachutist Badge.
-Additional skills include mountaineering and being conversational in Arabic.
+Mr. Turner’s military schools include the Transportation Officer Basic Course, Airborne School, Army Ranger School, Combatives Levels I and II, and the Maneuver Captains’ Career Course.
+Mr. Turner’s awards and decorations include the Bronze Star Medal, Meritorious Service Medal, and the Joint Service Achievement Medal, among others.
+He has been awarded the Ranger Tab, Parachutist Badge, and Canadian Parachutist Badge.

 Rickey Alexander serves at Liberty University as a contractor, instructing ROTC cadets.
 Prior to this, he served as an enlisted soldier and noncommissioned officer for 19 years in the U. S. Army.
 He has served in a number of Field Artillery related jobs throughout his career.